simolus3/drift/docs/pages/docs/Dart API/schema_inspection.md

 A nice thing about defining the method as an extension is that type inference works really well - calling `findById` on `todos` returns a `Todo` instance, the generated data class for this table.

+## Updates and inserts

 The same approach also works to construct update, delete and insert statements (although those require a [TableInfo] instead of a [ResultSetImplementation] as views are read-only).
+Also, updates and inserts use an `Insertable` object which represents a partial row of updated or inserted columns, respectively.
+With a known table, one would use the generated typed `Companion` objects for that.
+But this can also be done with schema introspection thanks to the `RawValuesInsertable`, which can be used as a generic `Insertable` backed by a map of column names to values.

+This example builds on the previous one to update the `title` column of a generic table based on a filter of the `id` column:

+{% include "blocks/snippet" snippets = snippets name = 'updateTitle' %}

+This method can then be called like this:

+{% include "blocks/snippet" snippets = snippets name = 'updateTodo' %}

 Hopefully, this page gives you some pointers to start reflectively inspecting your drift databases.
 The linked Dart documentation also expains the concepts in more detail.